sidsrvstv/bitcoin_simulator/README.md

 Please run the following commands to run the application
 $> cd bitcoin_ui/

+You might also have to install some npm modules.
+If needed do this

+$> cd assets

+$> npm install

 $> mix deps.get
 The above command because our app has some dependencies.

 $> mix phx.server

 This starts pheonix server which also starts the simulation for 100 users. and also hosts the webpoints.
+The simulator outputs data in to files in priv/data.
+These files are then read for new data points and pushed out the browser to be shown in graphs.
 After running this command, using your browser to visit localhost:4000 will show you the graphs we have built.

 The number of transactions has been hard coded in the code.
 We tried upto 100 Users and 1000 transactions for which our system took about 90 minutes to complete.